Optimal Uniform OPE and Model-based Offline Reinforcement Learning in Time-Homogeneous, Reward-Free and Task-Agnostic Settings: Introduction

 \textbf{Task-agnostic and Reward-free problems.} The reward-free problem is initiated in the online RL \citep{jin2020reward} where the agent needs to efficiently explore an MDP environment \emph{without} using any reward information.
-It requires high probability guarantee for learning optimal policy for \emph{any} reward function, which is strictly stronger than the standard learning task that one only needs to learn to optimal policy for a fixed reward.
-Later, \cite{kaufmann2020adaptive,menard2020fast} establish the $\tilde{O}(H^3S^2A/\epsilon^2)$ complexity and \cite{zhang2020nearly} further tightens the dependence to $\tilde{O}(H^2S^2A/\epsilon^2)$.\footnote{We translate \citep{zhang2020nearly} their dimension-free result to $\tilde{O}(H^2S^2A/\epsilon^2)$ under the standard assumption $r\in[0,1]$.} Recently, \cite{zhang2020task} proposes the task-agnostic setting where one needs to use exploration data to simultaneously learn $K$ tasks and provides a upper bound with complexity $\tilde{O}(H^5SA\log(K)/\epsilon^2)$.
-However, although these settings remain critical in the offline regime, no statistical result has been formally derived so far.
+It requires high probability guarantee for learning optimal policy for \emph{any} reward function.
+Later, \cite{kaufmann2020adaptive,menard2020fast} establish the $\tilde{O}(H^3S^2A/\epsilon^2)$ complexity and \cite{zhang2020nearly} further tightens the dependence to $\tilde{O}(H^2S^2A/\epsilon^2)$.
+Recently, \cite{zhang2020task} proposes the task-agnostic setting where one needs to use exploration data to simultaneously learn $K$ tasks and proves an upper bound $\tilde{O}(H^5SA\log(K)/\epsilon^2)$.
+However, although these settings remain critical in the offline regime, no statistical result has been derived so far.